JacquesCarette/Drasil/wiki/What-If.md

 There is also quite a lot of 'research software' where the surface requirements change all the time, but the deep theory is essentially fixed.
-The IPTD really lets you do "what if" experiments in those settings quite easily.
+The ITD process really lets you do "what if" experiments in those settings quite easily.

-But of course, pretty much all of the software where Agile would be appropriate are domains where IPTD would not be.
+But of course, pretty much all of the software where Agile would be appropriate are domains where ITD would not be.

 **N** Oh yes, that makes a lot of sense.

 ## Why now?

-Hmm, you mentioned a number of projects that were related.
+Hmm, you mentioned a number of projects that were related (Draco, DMS, GLisp, SpecWare).
 But I didn't really hear about any of them.
 Did they fail?
 And what's different now?

 **S** Good point.